 We’ve had the pleasure of testing Range Rover’s Sport before, but that was the brilliant but aging 4.4-liter TDV8.
-The rather handsome, all-black (including badges) 2017 Range Rover Sport HSE that was delivered to Engine Technology International, however, was packing Jaguar Land Rover’s AJ126 supercharged 3.0-liter V6.
+The rather handsome, all-black (including badges) 2017 Range Rover Sport HSE that was delivered to Engine + Powertrain Technology International, however, was packing Jaguar Land Rover’s AJ126 supercharged 3.0-liter V6.
 Derived from its larger AJ133 V8 brother, the V6 utilizes the same castings to help efficiency at the engine plant (both engines share the same external block details and therefore can come down the same production line).

 Internally, and in addition to the missing two cylinder cavities, the ones that remain feature a revised bore and stoke to 84.5 and 89.0mm respectively – down from 92.5mm and 93.0mm on the V8 model to help bring down swept capacity by 2,000cc.
 Refinement on the V6 is improved through the use of a balancer shaft, which also helps drive the oil pump.
 Sitting atop the all-aluminium alloy 90° block is a belt-driven supercharger, that takes from the crank via a secondary drive belt.